There are currently no alerts.

 • Discharge of construction water to the stormwater systems is not permitted.

-• You will not be permitted to discharge during or immediately after rain events.
+• No discharge will be permitted during or immediately after rain events.

 • If site conditions change, the approval stipulations will be updated accordingly.